ManticoreGamesInc/platform-documentation/src/core_api.md

 `unarmed_punch_right` - A right punch animation.

 * This animation supports a variable cast time.

-`unarmed_roll` - A roll animation that moves the character forward.

-* This animation has root motion, and is designed to play full body.
-Controller/mouse rotation can affect the course of the roll by default, but this behavior can be changed in the ability script.
-* The root motion on this animation leaves the ground and travels upward.
-In order for gravity not to affect this animated upward motion, a creator would ideally set the "flying_mode" to true for at least .45 seconds (longer is ok too).
-For more information on flying_mode, see the AbilityPhase section above.

 `unarmed_throw` - An over-the-shoulder right-handed throw animation.